cr0wg4n/automatic-workout-routine/README.md

 python main.py
 ```

-Alternativement you can customize the script: The port to serve the low-weight-page, time in minutes (every time, the page will open in your browser by default), sex (female or male), if you don't need images the image option will be `False` or maybe `True`, you can comment or uncomment the equipement array, depends on what kind of equipement you have.
+Alternativement you can customize the script: The port to serve the low-weight-page, time in minutes (every certain time, the page will open in your browser by default), sex (female or male), if you don't need images the image option will be `False` or maybe `True`, you can comment or uncomment the equipement array, depends on what kind of equipement you have.

 ```python
 PORT = 3007